 Darjeeling which used to be a small settlement during the British rule is now bustling modern city with all amenities and facilities.
 There are hundreds of accommodations dotting all across the town.
 From Star category heritage hotels, budget hotels and even home stays is available for stay.
 Darjeeling boasts of some iconic places of tourist interest like the Padmaja Naidu Zoological Garden, Himalayan Mountaineering Institute, Mahakal Mandir and the famous Ropeway.
 Chowrasta (referred to as the mall) is the most famous hangout destination for both locals as well as tourists, the Glenaries Cafeteria, the Keventers, Planters Club, the tea garden and Tenzing rock are places worth visiting in a Darjeeling package tour.
-Also in Darjeeling you should not miss the tour to Tiger Hill, Batasia Loop, Ghoom monastery.
+Also in Darjeeling tour packages you should not miss the tour to Tiger Hill, Batasia Loop, Ghoom monastery.
 Unfortunately guests complain bout the tidiness and the congestion of unplanned development of the town.
 Hotel accommodations of a decent category cost you approximately 1500 rupees and above, but there are hotels at lesser prices but you have to compromise on the quality of rooms and the view.